On bi-enriched $\infty$-categories: Abstract

 \section{Abstract}

-We extend Lurie's definition of enriched $\infty$-categories to notions of left enriched, right enriched and bi-enriched $\infty$-categories, which generalize the concepts of closed left tensored, right tensored and bitensored $\infty$-categories and share many desirable features with them.
-We use bi-enriched $\infty$-categories to endow the $\infty$-category of enriched functors with enrichment that generalizes both the internal hom of the tensor product of enriched $\infty$-categories when the latter exists, and the free cocompletion under colimits and tensors.
-As an application we prove an end formula for morphism objects of enriched $\infty$-categories of enriched functors and compute the monad for enriched functors.
-We build our theory closely related to Lurie's higher algebra: we construct an enriched $\infty$-category of enriched presheaves via the enveloping tensored $\infty$-category, construct transfer of enrichment via scalar extension of bitensored $\infty$-categories, and construct enriched Kan-extensions via operadic Kan extensions.
+We extend Lurie's definition of enriched $\infty$-categories to the notions of left enriched, right enriched and bienriched $\infty$-categories, which generalize the notions of closed left tensored, right tensored and bitensored $\infty$-categories and share many desirable features with them.
+We use bienriched $\infty$-categories to endow the $\infty$-category of enriched functors with enrichment that generalizes both the internal hom of the tensor product of enriched $\infty$-categories when the latter exists, and the free cocompletion under colimits and tensors.
+As an application we construct enriched Kan-extensions from operadic Kan-extensions, compute the monad for enriched functors, prove an end formula for morphism objects of enriched $\infty$-categories of enriched functors and a coend formula for the relative tensor product of enriched profunctors and construct transfer of enrichment from scalar extension of presentably bitensored $\infty$-categories.
 In particular, we develop an independent theory of enriched $\infty$-categories for Lurie's model of enriched $\infty$-categories.